 Please know this list certainly does not cover every scam out there, or describe all variations of these types of scams.
 The following notices from the Social Security Administration describe some of the most prevalent scams related to COVID-19 that they and other government agencies are seeing.

 “The Inspector-General of Social Security, Gail S. Ennis, is warning the public about fraudulent letters threatening suspension of Social Security benefits due to COVID-19-related office closures.”
 This is simply not true.
 The Social Security Administration has stated numerous times that they will, “not suspend or discontinue benefits because their offices are closed to walk-in visitors.”
-Examples of these letters can be viewed here.
+Examples of these letters can be viewed on the Office of the Inspector General website.

 “The U.S. Department of Health and Human Services Office of Inspector General is alerting the public about scammers who offer COVID-19 tests to Medicare beneficiaries in exchange for personal details, including Medicare information.
 However, the services are unapproved and illegitimate.”
-Learn about this and other COVID-19 fraud from HHS here.
+Learn about this and other COVID-19 fraud from the U.S. Department of Health and Human Services.

 “The Federal Trade Commission (FTC) is alerting people about various COVID-19-related fraud and scams.
 From contact tracing scams to treatment claims, government imposter scams, and fraud related to economic impact payments.”
-Learn about all COVID-19-related fraud and scams here.
-This type of scam should be reported directly to the FTC here.
+Learn about all COVID-19-related fraud and scams from the Federal Trade Commission.
+This type of scam should be reported directly to the FTC.

 “The Financial Crimes Enforcement Network (FINCEN) is alerting financial institutions about Unemployment Insurance (UI) fraud.
 They have identified multiple fraud schemes, including identity-related fraud, in which filers submit applications for UI payments using stolen or fake identification to receive payments.”
-Find more about UI fraud schemes from FINCEN here.
+Find more about UI fraud schemes from FINCEN.

 “To report this type of fraud, please contact the appropriate state fraud hotline on the Department of Labor’s website.
 If you receive Supplemental Security Income benefits, and you suspect UI fraud, contact your local Social Security Office immediately.”